Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

       "children": []
     }
     ```

+    Please follow the instructions in Appendix to [populate the management group hierarchy from your Azure environment](#populate-management-group-hierarchy-from-your-environment).

     Each `"children": []` element is an array of the same object type, and may contain zero or more child management group object definitions, which in turn may contain their own arrays of zero or more child management group object definitions.